 Every year, U.S. airlines collect billions of dollars in baggage fees.
 But these charges are optional—so why are so many travelers shelling out so much money when many of them could avoid baggage fees with some modest effort?

-Naturally, packing light is one of the best ways to avoid these extra fees.
-But traveling with the bare minimum isn’t always an option—especially for passengers taking month-long cruises or families that need multiple pieces of luggage.
-Even those of us who’ve mastered the art of packing light are getting hit with full-size fees.
-Spirit, Frontier and Allegiant now charge for carry-ons.
+Naturally, packing light is one of the best ways to escape these extra fees.
+But traveling with the bare minimum isn’t always an option—especially for passengers taking lengthy cruises or families that need multiple pieces of luggage.
+Even those who’ve mastered the art of packing everything into a carry-on can be hit with full-size fees, as ultra-discounters like Spirit, Frontier, and Allegiant charge for carry-ons.

 Know Your Airline’s Policy

 Navigating the airlines’ complicated baggage policies is no small undertaking.
 Baggage fees change frequently and can vary by airline, destination, date of travel, number of bags, and bag weight and size.
 Even if you’ve secured an affordable plane ticket, you could end up paying a lot more than you bargained for when flying on a carrier that charges baggage fees.
 The average cost of a single checked bag is $60 round-trip on most major airlines.

 So which airlines don’t charge for baggage?
 Southwest Airlines allows two free checked bags per passenger, while JetBlue permits one free checked bag if you purchase anything besides its cheapest fare.

 Unfortunately, not all discount airlines have such magnanimous baggage policies.
 You could pay anywhere from $28 to $65 for a carry-on bag aboard Spirit Airlines if it doesn’t fit under the seat in front of you, and the carrier’s checked bag fees cover a similar range.
 The legacy airlines—Delta, American, and United—charge $30 each way for your first checked bag on all domestic and some international itineraries.